Awareness Foundation: Programmes

+Awareness Sunday

+The foundation held an Awareness Sunday event in September for several years up to 2020.

+On Sunday 11 September 2011, a special public service of remembrance and reconciliation for Awareness Sunday took place at Westminster Abbey.

+Denominations

-The Awareness Foundation is ecumenical, with board members from the Roman Catholic Church, the Church of England, and the Episcopal Church in the US and the Middle East, the Greek Orthodox Church, Presbyterian, Methodist and Baptist Churches, plus several charismatic evangelical churches.
+The Awareness Foundation is ecumenical, with board members from the Roman Catholic Church, the Church of England, the Episcopal Church in the US and the Middle East, the Greek Orthodox Church, Presbyterian, Methodist and Baptist Churches and several charismatic evangelical churches.

 Personnel

-Nadim Nassar is an Executive Director.
-He is co-founder of the Awareness Foundation, along with Michael Marshall (President Emeritus of the Awareness Foundation).
+Michael Marshall was the first Executive Director of the Foundation.
+As of 2023, Nadim Nasser is the current Director.
 Nassar's first book, The Culture of God, was published by Hodder in 2018.
-He has been a guest blogger on the UK website of The Daily Telegraph, and both Marshall and Nassar have spoken around the world.
+He has been a guest blogger on the UK website of The Daily Telegraph, and both Nassar and Marshall have spoken around the world.
 Charles Longbottom was the Founding Chair of Trustees.